-MATTHEW C. BLANK, in a career spanning three decades, has made a significant and indelible mark on the cable television industry.
-Mr. Blank has been with Showtime since 1988, assuming the position of President and Chief Operating Officer in 1991, followed by President and CEO, and then Chairman and CEO in 1995.
+From January 1st, 2018 through December 31st, 2018 Blank served an Advisor to Showtime Networks where he had been since 1988.
+He assumed the position of President and Chief Operating Officer in 1991 and then Chairman and CEO in 1995.
 He served as Chairman of the company in 2016 and 2017.
-Prior to 1991, he served as Executive Vice President, Marketing, Showtime Networks Inc., where he oversaw all of the network's consumer marketing, creative services and public relations functions.
-Before joining Showtime, Mr. Blank worked for Home Box Office Inc. for 12 years, departing as Senior Vice President of Consumer Marketing.
+Prior to 1991, he served as Executive Vice President, Marketing, where he oversaw all of the networks’ consumer marketing, creative services and public relations functions.
+Before joining Showtime Networks, Blank worked for Home Box Office Inc. for 12 years, departing as Senior Vice President of Consumer Marketing.
 Prior to HBO, Blank held marketing positions at American Express and Philip Morris.

-Mr. Blank is a graduate of the University of Pennsylvania’s Wharton School of Business, and he holds an M.B.A. from Baruch College.
-He resides in New York City with his wife, Susan McGuirk, and their children, Meredith and Gordon.
+Blank is a graduate of the University of Pennsylvania’s Wharton School of Business and holds an M.B.A. from Baruch College.
+He resides in New York City with his wife, Susan McGuirk.